 - On the same skillet, pour again olive oil.
-Sautee your onion until the color changes to golden brown.
-Add the minced garlic, ginger (crushed and sliced) and chilies and mixed the ingredients for about a minute.
+Sautee your onion until the color changes to a golden brown.
+Add the minced garlic, ginger (crushed and sliced), and chilies and mixed the ingredients for about a minute.

-- Afterwards, add your tomato paste.
+- Afterward, add your tomato paste.
 Also, add the same amount of garam masala, chili powder, turmeric, cumin and coriander into it.

 - Mix until the paste thickens.